Lombiq/.NET-Analyzers/Readme.md

 - [Using the analyzers during command line builds](Docs/UsingAnalyzersDuringCommandLineBuilds.md)
 - [Configuring analyzers](Docs/ConfiguringAnalyzers.md)

+## Contributing and support

+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

+This project is developed by [Lombiq Technologies](https://lombiq.com/).
+Commercial-grade support is available through Lombiq.

-## Upgrading to a new version of the .NET SDK
+### Upgrading to a new version of the .NET SDK
 When a new version of the .NET SDK comes out then to the following:
 - Change the `LangVersion` and `AnalysisLevel` elements in the *Build.props* file to opt in to new language features and analyzers.
 This does not concern non-SDK-style .NET Framework projects.
 - Wait for all analyzers to support the new SDK (primarily the new language features).
 Then update all packages to latest.

-## Visual Studio development

-The following VS extensions fit nicely into an analyzer-aided developer workflow:
-- [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.Rewrap-18980) helps you wrap comment text at a character limit you can change in the settings.
-We recommend this to be set to 120.
-- [Editor Guidelines](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.EditorGuidelines) displays the column guidelines defined in our editor config.

-## Contributing and support

-Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
-Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

-This project is developed by [Lombiq Technologies](https://lombiq.com/).
-Commercial-grade support is available through Lombiq.
+### Adding a new analyzer
+When adding a new analyzer package, do the following:

+- Check if the project is actively developed with issues addressed quickly.
+- Check if it has any significant impact on build or editing performance.
+- Go through all rules in the package and decide one by one whether we need them.
+    - Check for rules that are already covered by some other analyzer and disable duplicates.
+    - All rules that we need should be surfaced as Warnings.
+This allows to only break the build on analyzer violations when we need it, i.e. during CI builds but not during development.